 Thanks for stopping by!
-My name is Katherine Loop (Kate for short), and Christian Perspective is an online space where I try to share encouragement and resources from a Christian perspective (i.e., a biblical worldview).
+My name is Katherine [Loop] Hannon (Kate for short), and Christian Perspective is an online ministry where I (and my husband, Adam) try to share encouragement and resources from a Christian perspective (i.e., a biblical worldview).

-If you subscribe to our newsletter list, you’ll keep up to date with the latest—and we’ll even send you a free book of short stories.
-And please join in the conversation on the blog, Facebook, YouTube, and Goodreads.
+We send out new content as we’re able.
+If you subscribe to our newsletter list and math blog updates, you’ll keep up to date with the latest—and I’ll even send you a free book of short stories and free math video access.
+And please join in the conversation on the blog, Facebook, Twitter, YouTube, and Goodreads.

 Over the last decade, I’ve been honored to share on teaching math from a biblical worldview, along with various other topics.

 I love helping parents understand the worldview battle in math and be encouraged that the God who created it can help them teach it.

 Practical information and helpful ideas are presented within the framework of the big picture of how biblical principles truly can transform our view of math.
 Both in math and other topics, my workshops also include honest looks at the struggles I and my family have had—and at the truths and reality of God’s grace that’s offered to us all.

 I’m a sinner saved by grace through Jesus Christ, a wife, and a mother.